Murder of Jessie Davis

 The murder of Jessie Davis was committed on June 14, 2007, in Lake Township, Ohio, United States.
 Jessie Marie Davis, a 26-year-old woman who was near-term pregnant, was reported missing from her home.
 The disappearance and subsequent murder of Davis sparked national media attention.

-On February 15, 2008, Bobby Lee Cutts Jr., a police officer and the father of her 2-year-old son and unborn daughter, was convicted of the aggravated murders of Davis and their unborn child.
+On February 15, 2008, Bobby Lee Cutts Jr., a Canton City police officer and the father of her 2-year-old son and unborn daughter, was convicted of the aggravated murders of Davis and their unborn child.
 He was sentenced to life in prison without parole for 57 years on February 27, 2008.
 A high-school friend of Cutts, Myisha Lynne Ferrell, was also later charged.

 Disappearance and search

-Jessie Marie Davis (born May 27, 1981), was last seen shopping at Acme Fresh Market, a local grocery store.
+Jessie Marie Davis (born May 27, 1981) was last seen shopping at Acme Fresh Market, a local grocery store.
 Her mother reported her missing on June 15, 2007, when she found her 2-year-old grandson Blake home alone, with bleach spilled on the floor and furniture broken and overturned.
 In televised reports, Davis' mother (who had last spoken with her daughter two days earlier) reported that Blake kept stating, "Mommy broke the table" and "Mommy's in the rug".
 At the time of her disappearance, Davis was a resident of Lake Township in Stark County, Ohio.

 A search of the area involving "thousands of volunteers" including members of Texas EquuSearch, was launched.
 On June 23, Davis' body was recovered in a wooded area in neighboring Summit County, in Hampton Hills Metro Park—a park surrounded by, but distinct from Cuyahoga Valley National Park, in the vicinity of Cuyahoga Falls.

 The first reliable website to pin down the widely reported rumor that Cutts had assisted in locating the body of Davis was that of America's Most Wanted: "AMW sources have confirmed that Bobby Cutts Jr., Jessie's boyfriend and the father of her 2-year-old son Blake, led law enforcement to the body."

 The post-mortem was performed by the Summit County authorities, as this is where the body was recovered.
 Her body was reported to be in an "advanced state of decomposition".
 The autopsy was performed the following day, confirming her identity.
 Investigators believe Davis was murdered on June 14, but confirmation of this, as well as the precise means of death, await the results of forensic tests.
 Bob Budgake, director of the Stark-Summit County crime lab, indicated that the lab was "working overtime and weekends to process evidence from the Jessie Davis case, two other recent murders and other investigations."